 Summer Bedding Plants

-When other plants are fading in the heat, perennials like Pentas lanceolata truly shine.
+Pentas – When other plants fade in Florida's hot and humid summers, perennials like Pentas lanceolata truly shine.
 These attractive plants produce red, pink, or white flowers throughout the summer and are a great source of food for hummingbirds and butterflies.
+Learn more

-Scarlet salvia is a native of the Southeast, including Florida.
+Scarlet Salvia – Scarlet salvia is a native of the Southeast, including Florida.
 Its striking red flowers attract butterflies and hummingbirds.
 This Florida-Friendly perennial looks especially attractive as a border or in mass plantings.
+(Scarlet salvia photo by Carl E. Lewis.)
+Learn more